jfallt/PBI-Github/Query_Documentation.md

 ***

-1. These cannot be determined by calculated columns within PBI
+1. These are complex and cannot be determined by calculated columns within PBI
+1. Each attribute has its own query
 1. Each query has its own set of parameters defined below
 1. All abbreviations are defined above